 How To Redeem Capital One Venture Miles

 - They can be redeemed for one cent each toward the cost of a travel purchase

 - They can be transferred to Capital One’s airline and hotel partners, typically at a 1:1 ratio

 One way to redeem Venture miles is at the rate of one cent per mile toward the cost of a travel purchase.
 This means you’re earning two cents per dollar spent toward travel, since the card offers unlimited 2x Venture miles.

-If you want to redeem your Venture miles toward the cost of a travel purchase, the best way to do so is using the Purchase Eraser feature.
+If you want to redeem your Venture miles toward the cost of a travel purchase, the best way to do so is using the statement credits feature.
 With this, you can simply make an eligible travel purchase using your card, and then you can go online after the fact and use your Venture miles to pay for the purchase within 90 days of the date of purchase.
 Your credit will then be applied within two to three days.